sakshambhardwaj1608/Student-Management-System/README.md

 The system stores the following information:

-Roll Number 25xxxxx
+Roll Number
-Name saksham
+Name
-Course bca
+Course
-Marks 400
+Marks
 How to Run
 Download or clone the project.
 Open the .cpp file in a C++ compiler such as Code::Blocks, VS Code, or Dev-C++.